Port of Coeymans

 The Port is in the running to be named as a production site for the Off-shore wind projects in New York.
-This is part of the NYS Offshore Wind Master Plan.
-The port would need $130 Million in additional investment to make it ready to support the off-shore wind projects.
+This is part of the New York State Offshore Wind Master Plan.
+The port would need $130 million in additional investment to make it ready to support the off-shore wind projects.
 The other ports in the running would take approximately twice that.
 Mammoet has a 660-ton crane on site for offshore wind components.